Super Bowl XLVIII: First half

-On Denver's first play after receiving the opening kickoff, center Manny Ramirez snapped the ball while quarterback Peyton Manning was shifting forward (from shotgun formation) in the process of calling an audible, resulting in the ball going past Manning into the end zone.
-Running back Knowshon Moreno recovered the ball to prevent a Seahawks touchdown, but he was downed for a safety to give the Seahawks a 2–0 lead.
-Seattle's score just 12 seconds into the game was the quickest to start a game in Super Bowl history, surpassing the kickoff return by Devin Hester to start Super Bowl XLI seven years earlier.
-Following the free kick, receiver Percy Harvin gained 30 yards on an end around run to set up Stephen Hauschka's 31-yard field goal, making the score 5–0.
-Denver was forced to a three-and-out on their next drive, and after the Denver punt, Russell Wilson completed a 37-yard pass to Doug Baldwin, leading to another Hauschka field goal, this one from 33 yards, that increased the lead to 8–0.
-On the third play of Denver's ensuing possession, Manning was intercepted by Kam Chancellor, giving Seattle a first down on the Denver 37.
+The Seahawks took complete control of the game right from the start.
+On the Broncos' first play after receiving the opening kickoff, center Manny Ramirez snapped the ball while quarterback Peyton Manning was shifting forward from shotgun formation in the process of calling an audible, resulting in the ball going past Manning into the end zone.
+Running back Knowshon Moreno recovered the ball to prevent a Seattle touchdown, but he was downed by defensive end Cliff Avril in the end zone for a safety to give the Seahawks an immediate 2–0 lead.
+Avril's safety just 12 seconds into the game was the quickest score to start a game in Super Bowl history, surpassing the kickoff return by Devin Hester to start Super Bowl XLI seven years earlier.
+It also marked the third consecutive Super Bowl in which a safety was scored; the previous two times were when Tom Brady was flagged for intentional grounding in the end zone in Super Bowl XLVI and when Sam Koch gave up an intentional safety in the closing seconds of Super Bowl XLVII.
+Following the free kick, wide receiver Percy Harvin gained 30 yards on an end around run, then quarterback Russell Wilson completed back-to-back passes to wide receiver Jermaine Kearse for 18 yards to set up kicker Stephen Hauschka's 31-yard field goal, making the score 5–0.
+Denver was forced to a three-and-out on their next drive, and on Seattle's next drive, Wilson completed a 37-yard pass to wide receiver Doug Baldwin, leading to another Hauschka field goal, a 33-yarder, that increased Seattle's lead to 8–0.
+On the third play of Denver's ensuing possession, Manning was intercepted by safety Kam Chancellor, giving Seattle the ball on the Denver 37.

-Aided by a 15-yard run from Harvin on the first play, Seattle quickly got the ball into the red zone.
-The Broncos defense eventually managed to force an incomplete pass on third down, but defensive back Tony Carter was flagged for pass interference in the end zone, giving Seattle a first down at the one-yard line.
-One play later, running back Marshawn Lynch crashed into the end zone, hitting the line so effectively that he ended the play on his feet, scoring a 1-yard touchdown run that made the score 15–0 three minutes into the second quarter.
+Aided by a 15-yard run from Harvin on the first play, Seattle quickly got the ball into the red zone going into the second quarter.
+The Broncos' defense eventually managed to force an incomplete pass on third down, but cornerback Tony Carter was flagged for pass interference in the end zone, giving the Seahawks a new set of downs at the 1-yard line.
+Two plays later, running back Marshawn Lynch crashed into the end zone, hitting the line so effectively that he ended the play standing up, scoring on a 1-yard touchdown run and increasing the lead to 15–0.
+The Seahawks, in addition to a safety, became the fifth team in Super Bowl history to score on its first three offensive possessions (the others came in II, XXIX, XXX and XXXII).